hariszaf/microbetag/index.md

 microbetag is available as a [Cytoscape App]() [Cytoscape](https://cytoscape.org) is a well-established, widely used software for network data Integration, analysis, and visualization.
-All you need to do is to [download and install Cytoscape](https://cytoscape.org/download.html) and then visit the [Cytoscape Appstore](https://apps.cytoscape.org) and search for microbetag or click "Apps > App manager.." after lunching Cytoscape, search for microbetag and click  "Install".
+All you need to do is to [download and install Cytoscape](https://cytoscape.org/download.html) and then visit the [Cytoscape Appstore](https://apps.cytoscape.org) and search for microbetag.

+Otherwise, you may click `Apps > App manager..` after lunching Cytoscape, then search for "microbetag" in the pop-up box and click  "Install".

 Once microbetag is installed, you are ready to lunch it using an OTUs/ASVs (amplicon data) or bins/MAGs (shotgun data) abundance tabl as input.

 {: .important-title }